hugopl/gi-crystal/README.md

   wrapper always points to valid memory.
 On "transfer full" no copy is needed.
 - All GObjects have just a pointer to the C object (always allocated by GLib) and always hold a reference during their lifetime

+### Debugging

+To help debug memory issues you can compile your code with `-Ddebugmemory`, this will print the object address and reference counter to STDOUT when any wrapper object finalize method is called.

 ### Interfaces

 GObject interfaces are mapped to Crystal modules + a dummy class that only implements this module, used when there's some